dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 Each field is either a binder which destructures a positional field, or a binder prefixed with an identifier and `:` which destructures a named field.

+Record destructuring is structural: Each named field in the record pattern calls a corresponding getter on the matched object.
+A record pattern can be applied to an object of any type with any set of named field patterns as long as the object being matched has getters with those names.
+(Positional fields, however, can only be matched by record values.)

 When destructuring named fields, it's common to want to bind the resulting value to a variable with the same name.
 As a convenience, the binder can be omitted on